Used car prices – the ultimate guide

 How much can I get for my car?

 The value of your car will depend on several things.
+Value will vary by make and model, a BMW, MINI or Porsche might have different depreciation rates to a Land Rover or Audi.
 Used car prices UK-wide may change all the time, but these factors will always be important to your car’s value, including:

 The initial price